m-lab/mlab-vis-pipeline/README.md

 2. `tools` - Python files for preparing data that we join with (like maxmind, location data etc.)

-The pipeline is actually comprised of two separate main pipelines:
+The dataflow pipeline (#1 above) is actually comprised of two separate main pipelines:

 1. Bigquery pipeline - responsible for reading from NDT and augmenting the data.
+Kicked off by `BQRunner.java`.
 1. Bigtable pipeline - responsible for taking the produced data from the bq pipeline and transforming it into bigtable tables.
+Kicked off by `BTRunner.java`.

 In production, the pipelines run in Kubernetes.
 See below for more information.
+By default, the bigquery pipeline runs ever 1 day, and the bigtable pipeline runs every 3 days.
+You can change those configurations.

 # Running the pipelines